unbxd/search-JS-library/docs/configurations/SortConfig.md

 The "template" function here refers to the ability to change the look and feel of the sorting component .
 The function receives below two parameters :

-**1. selectedSort** : the value of selected sort item in Ui is passed here .
+1. `selectedSort` : the value of selected sort item in Ui is passed here .
-**2. sortConfig** : the sortConfig receives all the configuration value for sort like sortClass, options etc.
+2. `sortConfig` : the sortConfig receives all the configuration value for sort like sortClass, options etc.

 **Expected return value**: a string of HTML that will be used to render the sorting component on the webpage.